Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets: Overview of Our Results

-Assume $S_1, \dots, S_n$ are disjoint, and arbitrarily assign dataset $j$ to a set if $p_j = \v_{i, j} = \v_{i', j}$ for some buyers $i \neq i'$.
-This way, we can replace the input space of the linear pricing from $\mathbb{R}_{\ge 0}^m$ to the tuples $(S_1, \dots, S_n)$ of $n$-disjoint sets of $M$. \emph{Surprisingly, after this transformation, we find some submodular properties of the induced new revenue function:} Let $r(\mathcal{S})$ denote the revenue of the pricing functions corresponding to $\mathcal{S}=(S_1, \dots, S_n)$, where we set $p_j = 0$ if $j\notin \bigcup_i S_i$.
+\emph{Surprisingly, after this transformation, we find some submodular properties of the induced new revenue function:} Let $r(\mathcal{S})$ denote the revenue of the prices corresponding to $\mathcal{S}=(S_1, \dots, S_n)$, where we set $p_j = 0$ if $j\notin \bigcup_i S_i$.
 The new revenue function is monotone since the revenue from a dataset is always zero if its price is zero.
-Meanwhile, we notice that $r(\mathcal{S})$ also satisfies some weaker submodular property, $k$-submodularity, proposed in~\cite{huber2012towards}, which is equivalent to coordinate-wise diminishing when the function is also monotone.
+Meanwhile, we notice that $r(\mathcal{S})$ also satisfies a weaker submodular property, $k$-submodularity, proposed in~\cite{huber2012towards}, which is equivalent to coordinate-wise diminishing returns when the function is also monotone.
 Formally, using our notations,